Rishiofficial432-432/lexus/scheduler.md

-# Lexus's AI Timetable Scheduler: A Technical Explanation
+# LEXUS's AI Timetable Scheduler: A Technical Explanation

-This document provides an in-depth look at the AI Timetable Scheduler feature within the Lexus application.
+This document provides an in-depth look at the AI Timetable Scheduler feature within the LEXUS application.
 It covers its core purpose, the logic behind its features, and defines what constitutes a Minimum Viable Product (MVP) for this module.

 ---